-10.1.4.
+- 10.1.4.
 Common Carrier Contracts.
 When the parties agree for delivery of goods through use of a common carrier (i.e., an independent third party in the business of transporting goods), the UCC has specific rules determining the responsibilities of the seller, buyer, and common carrier.
-Another less common situation is the use of a warehouse, such as when a farmer stores his grain at a grain elevator owned by a co-operative.
+Another less common situation is the use of a warehouse, such as when a farmer stores grain at a grain elevator owned by a co-operative. - 10.1.4.1.

-10.1.4.1.
 When dealing with a common carrier or warehouse, "documents of title," such as a bill of lading, are often (but not always) involved.
 See § 1-201(b)(16).
 For example, when a sawmill located in Eureka, Montana delivers 1000 board feet of lumber to a railway for delivery to a hardware store located in Spokane, Washington, the railway will give to the sawmill a bill of lading, acknowledging the quantity and type of lumber it is shipping.
-The sawmill then forwards the bill of lading to the hardware store, and the hardware store must provide the bill of lading to the railyard in Spokane to pick up the lumber (so not just anybody can take it).

-10.1.4.2.
-There are two types of contracts when using a common carrier.
+The sawmill then forwards the bill of lading to the hardware store, and the hardware store must provide the bill of lading to the railyard in Spokane to pick up the lumber (so not just anybody can take it). - 10.1.4.2.
+There are two types of contracts when using a common carrier: shipment contracts and destination contracts. - 10.1.4.2.1.
+The seller has different duties depending upon whether a shipment contract is involved or a destination contract.
+Following is a chart of the major categories of shipment contracts and destination contracts: